rocksdanister/OpenGL/LabQuestions/animations/readme.md

+## Helicopter Rise
-using opensource helicopter obj files, type make in terminal to compile the code.
+using opensource helicopter obj files & modelloader code, type `make` in terminal to compile the code.